ynnck/Reroot-website/src/md-pages/about.md

 We are a team of young professionals passionate about data.
-Coming from a wide variety of fields. specializing in consulting.
+Coming from a wide variety of fields, we approach data from different angles.
-Lorem ipsum
-dolor sit amet, mei nisl adhuc et, impedit gubergren dissentiet et sea.
-Accusamus inciderint quo te, esse meis simul in vis.
-Dolore ridens cu sed, eos at ferri munere mentitum.
-Sed illud utinam consul ut.
-Labores persequeris suscipiantur eu eam, eu his elitr partiendo inciderint.
-Mel tation scripta voluptaria et, mel te solum urbanitas, eos admodum molestie epicurei eu.
-Aliquip molestie theophrastus per ut, an ubique eligendi nec.
-Quem falli aliquando eam ne, has ne tibique scriptorem.
+At re:root, data is therefore defined in a broad manner.
+In a business context, it can focus on an organization and business processes and monitoring all sorts of data that is present in an organization.
+In a developing context however, it revolves around on the analytical side of data and the presentation of data.
+Now, we at re:root are joining forces to help your business reach the next level.

 We work closely with you to tackle your most daunting challenges.
-Our broad range of data-driven solutions are designed to your businesses specific needs.
+Ourbroad range of data-driven solutions are designed to your businesses specific needs.
 Providing advanced analytics that can help you turn data into the asset you always knew it could be.
 Applying state of the art techniques, tools and technology to ensure that you derive powerful insights from your data. 'companies don't have analytics